KaOSx/pmanager/README.md

 ## Installation

-Required : Go ≥ 1.11
+Required : Go ≥ 1.17, sqlite3

 `go build -o pmanager pmanager.go`

 ## Configuration

-Copy resources/etc/pmanager to /etc
+Configuration is set at first launch of pmanager.
+It is located at /etc/pmanager/pmanager.conf.

 Configuration variables :

 * main section :
     - debug : (0|1) → Displays more output informations on debug and display not minified json
-    - basedir : base directory for the database
     - viewurl : URL of the frontend package viewer
     - repourl : Main repository
     - giturl : base URL of the github repository
+    - logfile : file descriptor where to store the log (can be a file path, stdout (for standard output) or stderr (for standard error))
 * database section :
-    - subdir : subdir where the database files are stored
-    - extension : suffix of the database files
+    - uri : file path of the sqlite file
 * repository section :
     - basedir : local folder where the packages repositories are stored
+    - include : subfolders to include from analysis on update repositories databases action
     - exclude : subfolders to exclude from analysis on update repositories databases action
     - extension : suffix of the files where are stored packages informations of a repository
 * api section :